Guest speaker Jesse Granger. presenting "Trips to Singapore & Indonesia".

 Chiloglottis diphylla.

 TUBER BANKThe Tuber Bank operates to give terrestrial orchid growers a means of passing on excess orchid tubers to other society members.
 It is also an opportunity for other orchid growers to add orchids to their collection they may not have access to otherwise.
-By distributing orchids to many growers, the Tuber Bank increases the chances of survival of orchid species. |
+By distributing orchids to many growers, the Tuber Bank increases the chances of survival of orchid species.
+You must be a member of ANOS Victoria to be eligible to order tubers. |

 ||||